kbastani/event-sourcing-microservices-example/README.md

 ## Friend Recommendations

 But what if I wanted to know who I should be friends with?
 That's a bit more difficult.
 To figure this out, we need to rank the number of mutual connections that a user's friends have.
 We then need to eliminate the mutual friends from that list, resulting in a ranked list of people who a user is not yet friends with.
-This is called a *non-mutual friend-of-a-friend query*.
+This is called a non-mutual friend-of-a-friend query.

 Is your head spinning yet?
-Well, I hope not, because it only takes 5 lines of documented code to implement.
+Well, I hope not, because it only takes five lines of documented code to implement.

 The question we are asking ourselves is similar to the last one—except we want to find the friends of my friends who have the most mutual friends with me—and return only the ones that I am not yet friends with yet.
 Take a look at the Cypher query below, which walks you through each step.

 ```java
 // Match all the friends of my friends